-Capability 2020 Plan Limited/Moderate/High 2025 Plan Limited/Moderate/High Financial Resources to Implement Mitigation Projects Limited Limited Staff/Expertise to Implement Projects Limited Limited

-Capability 2020 Plan Limited/Moderate/High 2025 Plan Limited/Moderate/High Public Support to Implement Projects High Moderate Time to Devote to Hazard Mitigation High High Ability to Expand and Improve the Identified Capabilities to Achieve - Moderate Mitigation
+Capability 2020 Plan 2025 Plan Financial Resources to Implement Mitigation Projects Limited Limited Staff/Expertise to Implement Projects Limited Limited Public Support to Implement Projects High Moderate Time to Devote to Hazard Mitigation High High Ability to Expand and Improve the Identified Capabilities to Achieve Mitigation - Moderate

-National Flood insulance Flogram (NFIII)
+National Flood insurance Flogram (NFII)

 NFIP Overview

 Date of NFIP Participation: 3/30/2009

 Floodplain Administrator: Nadine Link

 Is Floodplain Administrator a Certified Floodplain Manager?
 No

 Is Floodplain Management an Auxiliary Function?
 Yes

 Number of NFIP Policies In-Force: 0

 Total NFIP Premium (\$): \$0

 Total NFIP Coverage (\$): \$0

 Number of Claims Paid Out: 0

 Total Amount of Claims Paid Out (\$:) \$0

 Number of Repetitive Loss Structures: 0

 Number of Severe Repetitive Loss Structures: 0

 Is the Community Currently Suspended from the NFIP?
 No

 Any Outstanding Compliance Issues?
 No

 FIRMs Digital or Paper?
 Both